Yaiphaba189/comic/PROJECT_REPORT.md

 ### 1.1 Overview

-In the contemporary digital landscape, visual storytelling has emerged as a dominant medium.
-However, the creation of specific visual narratives, such as comics, demands a dual proficiency in creative writing and artistic illustration.
-The **AI Comic Generator** aims to democratize this creative process.
+In the contemporary digital landscape, visual storytelling has emerged as a dominant medium, driving engagement across social platforms, marketing campaigns, and entertainment industries.
+However, the creation of specific visual narratives, such as comics, demands a dual proficiency in creative writing and artistic illustration—a rare combination of skills.
+The **AI Comic Generator** aims to democratize this creative process by bridging the gap between imagination and visualization.
 It allows users—regardless of their artistic ability—to input a textual script and receive a fully realized comic page.
-The system intelligently parses the story, understands the emotional undercurrents of each scene, and generates corresponding artwork, effectively acting as an automated illustrator.
+By harnessing the power of advanced large language models (LLMs) for understanding context and state-of-the-art diffusion models for image synthesis, the system intelligently parses the story, understands the emotional undercurrents of each scene, and generates corresponding artwork, effectively acting as an automated illustrator that is practically indistinguishable from human effort in many contexts.

 ### 1.2 Problem Statement